WA Regenerative Livestock Producers Inc.

 Click here to request to become a member

-Our group began to build networks and host farm visits for those practicing some level of biological farming; holistic management and regenerative agriculture, either on a 'whole-farm-basis', or incorporating management processes including:
+However, our group had its origins beginning way back in 2010 to build networks and host farm visits for those practicing some level of biological farming; holistic management and regenerative agriculture, either on a 'whole-farm-basis', or incorporating management processes including:

 planned grazing/holistic grazing management;